 Me trying to scare my wife on a hike somewhere on the Big Island of Hawaii

 Hi!
 I’m Curtis Taylor Peterson.
+I am a postdoctoral research fellow at Michigan State University.
 I graduated in 2019 with bachelor’s degrees in physics and mathematics from Arizona State University.
 In 2024, I earned my Ph.D. in physics from University of Colorado Boulder, where I focused on calculating non-perturbative renormalization group beta functions of massless SU(3) gauge-fermion systems.

 My Research Interests